“Steve, what am I supposed to do on days when I’m not training?”

 “But Steve, I have this big party coming up and I really am trying to lose as much weight as possible.”

-Okay okay, I hear you – if that’s the case, then 90% of the battle is going to be with your diet (which you can learn about here), but there are SOME things you can do on your off days that can help you burn more calories:
+Okay okay, I hear you – if that’s the case, then 90% of the battle is going to be with your diet.
+You should focus your energy on healthy eating in order to lose weight.
+But there are SOME things you can do on your off days that can help you burn more calories:

 1) Interval Training – In interval training, you’ll be varying your running pace.
 This means you may switch between jogging and walking, or walking and sprinting (there are few different methods of interval training).
 This training style can help speed up your metabolism for the hours after you finish.